histolab/histolab/README.md

 ## TCGA data

-**NOTE: Some histolab demo data could not work.**

-*All slide and diagnostic images from the TCGA program are currently unavailable for download.
-Please check https://portal.gdc.cancer.gov/ for further information.*

 First things first, let’s import some data to work with, for example the prostate tissue slide and the ovarian tissue slide available in the `data` module: